 No/Do Follow – Does it Still Matter?

 When Google first released the “no follow” concept, it was met with mixed reactions.
-On one hand, bloggers now had the ability to disable their blog comments from giving any “link juice” to websites who spam them.
-This completely removed the incentive to spam no follow blogs, drastically reducing spam.
-On the other hand, nofollow made it so blog commenters who actually do provide value with their comments have a much more difficult time of locating blogs to comment on.
+On one hand, bloggers now had the ability to disable their blog comments from giving any “link juice” to websites that spam them.
+This completely removed the incentive to spam no-follow blogs, drastically reducing spam.
+On the other hand, nofollow made it so blog commenters who actually do provide value with their comments have a much more difficult time locating blogs to comment on.

 At the end of the day, though, does it really matter if a blog is do/no follow?
-Well, as far as SEO is concerned, of course it does.
-However, when you consider other factors like building relationships and gaining targeted traffic through your comments, it would seem like blog commenting is always a good idea – regardless of whether the website is do or no follow!
+Well, as far as SEO is concerned, of course, it does.
+However, when you consider other factors like building relationships and gaining targeted traffic through your comments, it would seem like blog commenting is always a good idea – regardless of whether the website is doing or no follow!

 Contrast this idea to the common idea held by most blog commenters.
 Most people running SEO campaigns only think about their rankings on the search engines.
 For this reason, they’ll scour the web for do follow blogs and being posting comments only on these blogs.
 Well, the problem is, these do follow blogs are so rare that when you find one, they’re usually already giving out links to hundreds of different websites.